mbastola/machine-learning-in-python/Gaussian-Mixture-Models/README.md

 sns.set()
 from gmmclass import GaussianMixtureClustering
 ```

-    /home/mbastola/anaconda3/lib/python3.8/site-packages/sklearn/utils/deprecation.py:143: FutureWarning: The sklearn.datasets.samples_generator module is  deprecated in version 0.22 and will be removed in version 0.24.
-The corresponding classes / functions should instead be imported from sklearn.datasets.
-Anything that cannot be imported from sklearn.datasets is now part of the private API.
-      warnings.warn(message, FutureWarning)

 Our implementation resides in gmmclass.py while sklearn has its GaussianMixture class.
 Below we are comparing sklearns non linear datasets examples to compare and contrast GMMs with Kmeans.